juliopezua/session-6/README.md

     <option value="date">Newest</option>
   </select>
 ```
+Note the values - these are from the json.

 Chained the filter filter with the orderBy filter to further process the input for the repeater.